 Mount Rainier National Park offers over 260 miles of maintained trails for your enjoyment.
 Trails lead through the peacefulness of the old-growth forest of the river valleys and the high subalpine meadows on the flanks of Mount Rainier.
-From the trails you can explore and experience the forests, lakes, and streams and view the fields of wildflowers and network of glaciers.
-Pets and bicycles are not permitted on any park trails.
+From these trails explore and experience the forests, lakes, and streams and view the fields of wildflowers and network of glaciers.
+Pets and bicycles are NOT permitted on any park trails.

 If you're looking for easy and enjoyable trails that the whole family can experience together, see the trails listed below.

 In the heavily used Paradise, Sunrise, and Tipsoo Lake meadows, hikers are required by law to stay on trails.
 All hikers are asked to avoid fragile wildflower meadows, lake shores, and stream banks throughout the park.
 Please choose a spot for a lunch stop carefully.

 Keeping Wildlife Wild

 Do not feed wildlife to help Keep Wildlife Wild.
 Feeding wildlife invites aggressive animal behavior and increases vehicle collisions which may injure people and commonly results in wildlife death.
 Feeding birds artificially concentrates nest predators, harming young songbirds.

 Looking for easy and enjoyable trails that the whole family can experience together?
 Consider the following trails in the Longmire, Paradise, Ohanapecosh, Sunrise, and Carbon/Mowich areas of Mount Rainier National Park.
 The hikes described below range from short strolls to longer trails through the wilderness.
 For your safety, never hike alone, carry (and know how to use) the Ten Essentials, and tell someone your plans.